Medigap - Medicare Supplement

 Medigap, also known as Medicare Supplement, is insurance designed to fill the "gaps" in original Medicare coverage.
 It is a supplement to Medicare.
-Medicare Supplement plans pays deductibles and copays not covered by Medicare A or B. If Medicare does not pay for a service, nor with the Medicare Supplement.
-If you have Medicare Part A and Part B and do not have retiree health coverage you may want to consider a Medigap insurance policy.
+Medicare Supplement plans pay deductibles and copays not covered by Medicare A or B. If you have Medicare Part A and Part B and do not have retiree health coverage you may want to consider a Medigap insurance policy.
 If purchased, the two will work together to pay covered health care costs.
 If you would like to discuss when you should apply for Medicare A and Medicare B, contact Baygroup Insurance at 410-557-7907, we will be happy to educate you.
 Another great resource is the Medicare and You booklet that is issued by Centers for Medicare and Medicaid.

 Some examples of services that are not covered with Medicare are: hospital stays, skilled nursing services, blood, and some hospital co-payments.
 A Medigap plan can help pay for the out-of-pocket costs associated with these and other services.

 There are many Medigap plans available (Plan A, B, C, D, F, F high-deductible, G, K, L, M and N).
 Plan F, High Deductible Plan F and C are only available to those that are Medicare eligible prior to 1/1/2020.
 We can help you understand the benefits offered by each plan and select the plan that best meets your needs.
 Plans F and G are the only plans that cover Part B "Excess".
-Plan F is teh most comprehensive Medicare Supplement Plan.
-Plan G provides a lower cost alternative.
-It is exactly like Plan F, but it doesn't cover the "Part B" deductible (currently $183/year).
-Man times Plan G can save $250-$400 a year.
-So even with the deductible, there is a net savings worth considering.
-Regardless of insurance company, the benefits are the same for the Plan, however premiums vary by insurance company.
-Some plans include discounts for vision and basic fitness service.
-One of these fitness programs is SilverSneakers, if this is important to you we can look at plans that include this.
+It is exactly like Plan F, but it doesn't cover the "Part B" deductible ($233 in 2023.

-Whether you take any prescription drugs or not, you should enroll in a Prescription Drug Plan during your initial enrollment period.
+Part D - Whether you take prescription drugs or not, you should enroll in a Prescription Drug Plan during your initial enrollment period.
 Open enrollment is from 10/15 to 12/7, each year for the following calendar year.
 There is a 1% penalty calculated on the "national beneficiary base premium" which is $32.74 in 2023 for every full month that you could have been in a standalone prescription drug plan and was not.
-This penalty is "for life" -- once you enroll, the penalty will be added onto the new RX plan's monthly premium.
+This penalty is "for life"—once you enroll the penalty will be added to your new Medicare Part D premium.

 All plans are different.
 Medicare.gov has a terrific tool to compare various plans.
 We recommend you do this evaluation of plans each year.
 Formularies change and possibly your prescriptions have also.